DanielBrMz/iguane_harmonization_t2/README.md

 <img align='right' src="iguane.png" width="160">

 This repository provides code to use the IGUANe model for harmonization of MR images.
 The full method as well as validation experiments are detailled in a [peer-reviewed publication](https://doi.org/10.1016/j.media.2024.103388).
-The model has been trained for harmonization of T1-weighted brain images.
+The model has been trained for harmonization of T1-weighted brain images and is currently being adapted for T2-weighted fetal brain images.

 Scripts in this repository work on files in Nifti format with **.nii.gz** extension.